 chapter two

-- 1. True friendship is based on love, which comes from God. - 2.
-Focusing on the other person is one of the steadfast principles of friendship. - 3.
-A friendship of acquaintance is based on occasional contact with a very basic and general knowledge of each other. - 4.
-We should view our acquaintances as divine appointments. - 5.
-Casual friendship is based on common interests, activities, and concerns. - 6.
-A casual friendship is nourished by the pleasure derived from shared interests. - 7.
-Close friendship is based on mutual life goals with the freedom to suggest mutual projects toward reaching those goals. - 8.
-Intimate friends are committed to the development of each other's character. - 9.
-Intimate friends have the freedom to correct each other. - 10.
-Intimate friends share the same vision and life goals, and are walking in the same direction. - 11.
-Intimate friendship carries with it the mutual responsibility of open honesty with discretion. - 12.
-True friendship, like true love, focuses on the other instead of the self.
+Principles

+- 1. True friendship is based on love, which comes from God.

+- Focusing on the other person is one of the steadfast principles of friendship.

+- 3. A friendship of acquaintance is based on occasional contact with a very basic and general knowledge of each other.

+- 4. We should view our

+appointments.5.
+Casual friendship is based on common interests, activities, and concerns.

+divine

+as

+acquaintances

+6. A casual friendship is nourished by the pleasure derived from shared interests.

+7. Close friendship is based on

+mutual life goals with the freedom to suggest mutual projects toward reaching those goals.8.
+Intimate friends are committed to the development of each

+other's character.